-DAA4400 Cinematic Production (8 credits) Prerequisite(s): DAA2150, DAA3450, DAA1616
+DAA4400 Cinematic Production (8 credits)

 This module is the second semester of a two-semester sequence on the production of a short 2D or 3D film.
 With pre-production completed, the sequence continues with final animation, rendering, and post-production.
 Commercial art direction, quality control, production deadlines, team dynamics, and technical challenges are addressed.